Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 The source jumpgate that the traveler is traveling from.
 This is primarily used to set focus back to the source gate to jump something else.
 ### destinationGateId
 The destination gate that the traveler is traviling to.
 This is primarily used to set focus back to the source gate to jump something else.
+### fireflyEnabled
+Blueshift settings flag indicating whether or not firefly is enabled.
 ## Methods